 - Automate the “Contact Us” page.
 Communication today is much more than just phone and email.
 To draw customers into digital, service professionals should consider automating the “Contact Us” section on the company website and offer additional means of communication including chats (human, BOT, video…), service-selection menus and more.

 - Create a “post-channel” experience.
-When the customer service experience is siloed (and it typically is), users quickly learn that interactions must take place, end-to-end, over a specific channel.
+When the customer service experience is siloed (as it typically is), users quickly learn that interactions must take place, end-to-end, over a specific channel.
 But it’s time to think beyond that.
 Users want service – period!
 They don’t want to be limited to a “channel” – so your service needs to run smoothly regardless “where” it was started and “where” it ends.
 Read more about how this is done.

 - Use customer service calls to launch digital self-service.
 Most customer service calls today are handled via Interactive Voice Response (IVR) systems.
 IVR has some self-service capabilities, but it doesn’t come close to the capabilities of digital tools.
 Visual IVR (V-IVR) which display a visual interface that extends from the traditional IVR menu, is a great way to offer an interactive digital journey with multiple self-service options.

 By following these five tips, companies and organizations will be able to initiate a digital transformation by enticing customers that have previously resisted using the DIY digital channels they’re offered.
 These strategies not only assist in maintaining contact center cost-effectiveness, they also empower customers to have more control over their customer service experience.